andreaskaempf/adventofcode2023/README.md

   using brute force, but the pattern repeats after a while, so use this to quickly determine what the pattern would look like after many iterations.

+* **Day 15** (Go): For Part 1, sum up the hashes of a list of commands, using a custom has function.
+For Part 2, simulate the movement of "lenses" among a chain of 256 boxes, by executing the commands.

 To compile and run a **Go** program
 * Change into the directory with the program
 * `go mod init day01`  (*only if go.mod does not yet exist*)